How does a Pulse-Coherent system use lags to determine maximum velocity range?Follow

 where c is the speed of sound, delta_phi is the measured phase shift, f is the acoustic frequency, and delta_t is the time lag between the two pulses.
 This is just a slightly different form of the Doppler relationship, where the expected frequency shift is replaced by delta_phi / delta_t.

-The phase shift is constrained to +/- pi in simple pulse-coherent operation, meaning the maximum measurable velocity is
+The phase shift is constrained to +/- pi in simple pulse-coherent operation, meaning the maximum measurable velocity (velocity range) is

 This is the formula used to calculate the velocity range reported in software.
 Everything but delta_t is easily found in the header.